LaraWho/css-grid-demo/README.md

 Make a grid item a grid container by giving it `display: grid`!
 Grids within grids.

 expirement with media queries like in section-3!

+To run this demo, first install dependencies by running `npm i`, then start the dev server with `npm start`